yifanlu0227/ChatSim/README.md

 bash data_utils/download_waymo.sh data_utils/waymo_static_32.lst data/waymo_tfrecords/1.4.2
 ```

-After downloading tfrecords, you should see folder structure like the following.
-If you download the tfrecord files from the console, you will also have prefix like `individual_files_training_` or `individual_files_validation_`.
+After downloading tfrecords, you should see a folder structure like the following.
+If you download the tfrecord files from the console, you will also have prefixes like `individual_files_training_` or `individual_files_validation_`.

 ```
 data